What are the best electric guitar strings?

 Every note you play starts life as a string vibrating at a desired frequency.
 Looked at that way, strings cease to be a workaday accessory but the very vocal cords of your guitar.

-As guitar components go, they are cheap and can be fitted by any guitarist in minutes, so it’s amazing most of us don’t experiment much with the various types of strings that are out there - each of which opens up new tonal possibilities.
+As components go, guitar strings are cheap and can be fitted by any guitarist in minutes, so it’s worth experimenting with the various types that are out there - each of which opens up new tonal possibilities.

 Looking for acoustic strings?